sensu/sensu-docs/content/sensu-go/5.7/sensuctl/reference.md

 _WARNING: Canonical zone IDs (i.e. `America/Vancouver`) are not supported on Windows._

+### Time windows

+Time windows can be used by filters.
+The following formats can be used:

+* 24-hour kitchen with canonical zone ID: `07:04 America/Vancouver` or `15:04
+  UTC`
+* 24-hour kitchen with numeric zone offset: `07:04 -08:00`
+* 12-hour kitchen with canonical zone ID: `7:04AM America/Vancouver`

 ### Dates with time

 Full dates with time are used to specify an exact point in time, which can be